nrfconnect/sdk-nrf/doc/nrf/ug_nrf9160_gs.rst

    If you closed the registration dialog box, you can repeat Step 1 and then click :guilabel:`Already have a code?`.
    Then enter your email and the verification code.

-You can now log in with your email and the password you chose.
+You can now log in to `nRF Cloud`_ with your email and password.
 After logging in, you are taken to the dashboard view that displays your device count and service usage.
+Next, you need to activate the SIM card you will use in the |DK|.

+.. nrf_cloud_account_end

 .. _nrf9160_gs_connect_to_cloud:

 Connecting to nRF Cloud
 =======================

+.. nrf_cloud_connection_start

-To transmit data from your nRF9160 DK to nRF Cloud, you must activate your SIM card and add the nRF9160 DK to your nRF Cloud account.
+You must activate your SIM card and add the |DK| to your nRF Cloud account.

 .. note::